-Prostanthera aspalathoides is a dwarf, erect shrub that reaches a height of one metre in our garden.
+Prostanthera aspalathoides is a dwarf, erect shrub, reaching a height of 1 metre.

 The plant illustrated is our yellow flowered form.
 There is also a specimen with red flowers in our collection.
 With both forms blooms are both conspicuous and prolific in spring.

 This attractive could be grown in native cottage gardens and rockeries.

 It can be difficult to grow and it is recommended to purchase grafted forms which are usually plugged onto Prostanthera nivea.
 It is not suited to tropical climates or high humidity.

 Prostanthera aspalathoides has flowers that are different in shape to “conventional” mintbush blooms.
 The Prostantheras are divided into two sections.
 Most species are in the Prostanthera section and they have regularly shaped flowers including the well known Prostanthera ovalifolia and Prostanthera rotundifolia.
 Klanderia is the other section that has laterally compressed, tubular flowers.
 Prostanthera aspalathoides is a representative of the Klanderia section.
 Another representative is Prostanthera serpyllifolia.
 Species in sction Klanderia are more likely pollinated by birds rather than insects.